 But Ho’s use of English is not to be read simply as an act of rebellion or empowerment; it comes from place of identification with English literature and language, and a longstanding, rich relationship with its canon and its complex legacy.
 Her relationship with English poetry comes after earlier “unpublishable” efforts of her own to write verse in Chinese, a pursuit she says didn’t chime as easily with her as the experience of writing in English.
 Hanging out at the library at Hong Kong University as an undergraduate, where she discovered anthologies of contemporary poets, was what first inspired her to write English language poems of her own.

-There was also the mentorship of Malaysia-born, Hong Kong-based professor and poet Shirley Lim, who encouraged her work.
-“Shirley Lim is important to both of us,” says Rogers.
-Indeed, Lim enlisted Rogers to co-edit an anthology devoted to women’s poetry in which a number of pieces of Ho’s are featured.
-Not a Muse was published in 2010, with poems by Margaret Atwood and Erica Jong featured alongside that of Rogers, Ho and Viki Holmes, who co-edited the book.
+Rogers eventually co-edited an anthology devoted to women’s poetry in which a number of pieces of Ho’s are featured.
+Not a Muse was published in 2010, with poems by Margaret Atwood and Erica Jong featured alongside that of Rogers, Ho and Viki Holmes, who also co-edited the book.
 It’s an engaging collection that touches on many experiences woman share, regardless of their origins.

 “I still think women’s voices are undervalued, and our perspective is marginalised, getting published harder,” says Rogers.
 “In Canada, I know it’s becoming a lot more common for women poets to find publication in journals.
 But it’s still more common for male voices to find publication.”